Peter-SB/PySync-Hub/Readme.md

 - Organise your playlists with folders and a intuitive drag and drop interface.
 - Intelligent downloads avoids duplicate track downloads saving storage space and time.
 - Standalone desktop app or in browser interface.
+- Support for Spotify, Soundcloud, and soon Youtube.

 ### **How it works:**
 The program has three main stages: